COVID-19 Vaccination Policy

 Record of Vaccination

-All persons covered under this policy must provide proof of vaccination, or submit a request for an accommodation or exemption to the Office of Human Resources, in a manner acceptable to HMC no later than August 1, 2021.
-Faculty and staff whose employment begins after the referenced date must provide proof of vaccination or receive an approved exemption or accommodation before they will be permitted access to campus (which is defined to include HMC off-campus housing.
+All persons covered under this policy must provide proof of full vaccination (both doses for a two-dose vaccine) or submit a request for an accommodation or exemption to the Office of Human Resources, in a manner acceptable to HMC upon date of hire.
+All new hires must provide proof of vaccination or receive an approved exemption or accommodation before they will be permitted access to campus.

 Any person subject to this policy who fails to comply with the terms of this policy by the established deadline will not be permitted to be present on campus and may be subject to discipline.